ProjectAlita/projectalita.github.io/docs/user-guide.md

 - **Draft**: Saved yet unsubmitted prompts.
 - **Published**: Moderation-approved prompts, now accessible in the Library.
 - **On Moderation**: Prompts currently under review.
-- **User Approval**: Prompts pending submitter action or approval following moderator feedback.
+- **User Approval**: Prompts pending prompt's author approval for publishing a new version.
 - **Rejected**: Prompts evaluated and declined for publication.

 For status inquiries on your prompts, direct to the "**My Libraries → Prompts**" section on the platform and choose the relevant status from the dropdown menu.